Your order left our facility in perfect condition. It should arrive the same way!

 - YOU CAN’T TAKE TOO MANY PHOTOS!

-STEP 5: Notate Damage & Sign and Date
+STEP 5: Notate Damage, Then Sign and Date the Delivery Receipt”

 Notate damaged or missing items on the Consignee’s Delivery Receipt/ Proof of Delivery (POD).
 Be specific.
 For example, if a welding table has been damaged write “Damage to legs and ribs underneath the table.
-Your written details (and the driver’s signature) are critically important to a successful outcome.
+Your written details (and the driver’s signature) are critical to a successful outcome.

 Be sure the driver signs and dates both your copy and the driver’s copy of the Consignee’s Delivery Receipt/ Proof of Delivery (POD).
 Also, print and sign your name clearly on the documents.
 Be sure to keep a copy of your Consignee’s Delivery Receipt/ Proof of Delivery (POD).
 This is a required document for processing a claim for damaged or lost freight.
 Take pictures of the damage and submit those with your claim for optimum clarity of the descriptions you provide.